 Before you can decide on a path forward, you need a clear picture of your starting point.
 This means looking at your current IT landscape, understanding how well your different systems communicate, and thinking about your growth trajectory.
 A solid strategy provides a clear roadmap, helping you make deliberate decisions instead of reacting to problems as they arise.
 It ensures that your on-premises, private, and public cloud environments work together as a cohesive unit, supporting your team and your business goals without creating unnecessary complexity.

-Assess Your Current Infrastructure
+Start by Assessing Your Current Infrastructure

 You can’t build a roadmap without knowing your starting point.
 The first step is to take a detailed inventory of your entire IT environment.
 This includes your on-premises servers, private cloud deployments, and any public cloud services you currently use.
 The goal is to find a management strategy that gives you a unified way to monitor and control all your workloads from a single control plane, no matter where they reside.
 A thorough assessment helps you identify operational gaps, redundant systems, and opportunities to streamline your cloud solutions.
 It gives you the clarity needed to choose a platform that truly fits your environment instead of forcing a one-size-fits-all solution.

-Evaluate Integration Capabilities
+Check for Critical Integration Capabilities

 One of the biggest hurdles in a hybrid environment is getting your private and public clouds to work together seamlessly.
 If your management tools can’t communicate effectively with your existing systems, you’ll end up with data silos and operational friction.
 When evaluating your options, look closely at their integration capabilities.
 Can the platform connect with your legacy applications, your current security stack, and your third-party monitoring tools?
 Some management tools are extensions of public cloud services, while others are platform-agnostic.
 The right choice depends on how well it can unify your specific mix of technologies and support your DevOps workflows without creating more work for your team.

-Plan for Future Scalability
+Don't Forget to Plan for Future Growth

 The strategy you choose today must be able to support your business tomorrow.
 As your company grows, your infrastructure needs will change, and your management platform needs to scale with you.
 A solution that feels right for your current workload might become a bottleneck in two years.
 Look for a hybrid cloud management platform that provides the automation and visibility needed to reduce operational noise as you expand.
 This allows your team to focus on strategic initiatives instead of getting bogged down in manual tasks.
 A forward-thinking strategy ensures you won’t get locked into a system that limits your ability to adopt new technologies or handle future growth.